 - prepares pupils at the school for the opportunities, responsibilities and experiences of later life.

-Town End Academy has daily acts of collective worship, some whole school, some class based, and some within ‘Family Groups’ which have been introduced this year to further promote Social, Moral, Spiritual and Cultural (SMSC) education across the school.
+Town End Academy has daily acts of collective worship, some whole school, some class based, and some within ‘Family Groups’ which have been introduced to further promote Social, Moral, Spiritual and Cultural (SMSC) education across the school.
 Each week has a theme and this is introduced in assembly each Monday and then covered in each year group – at age appropriate level- with the class teacher.

 Children learn through a book based approach where core texts, linked with first-hand experience puts learning into context.
 This engages and motivates children and ensures that their learning is embedded.
 Children work together and in different situations to apply their learning in problem-solving and other activities.
 We have incorporated this philosophy when designing our curriculum across Key Stage 1 and Key Stage 2.
 We believe in ‘hooking’ the children into their learning by finding an exciting way of introducing a topic.
 We have developed a book based curriculum using quality texts linked to children’s interests and lines of enquiry, and making it relevant to the area around them.

 The topics incorporate the programmes of study set out in the new National Curriculum 2014 for history, geography, art and music.
 Some of the science is incorporated into the topics but where there is no link, science is taught as a discrete subject across a series of weekly lessons and follows the programmes of study set out in the National Curriculum 2014 and is supported by our use of ‘Science bug’ resources.

 R.E. is taught each week and follows the Sunderland agreed syllabus.

 Spanish is taught in school and staff are receiving training to enhance our skills in this area.